coopervk/Scripts/connectiit/README.txt

 		Debian-based, but dhcpcd is also quite common.
 			-Script will attempt to detect one of these two if you do not edit the configuration variables.
-	-The sudo command and sudo privileges
+	-The sudo command and sudo privilege.
-		-This may change in the future.
-	-The ip command suite
+	-The ip or ifconfig network command suite
-		-This may change in the future.

 PREPARATION:
 -To prepare this BASH script, you must have the ability to execute it.
 This can be